salpharre/Bootstrap-Portfolio/README.md

 3. Two buttons, one to the repository, the second to the finished product (or demo for CLI projects)

 ##### About Me
+1. Personal Photo
+2. Information about skills, projects, education and work experience

 ##### Contact
+Includes two navigation tabs:
+1. Includes links to Github repository, Linkedin, email and phone number
+2. A form to send me a quick message

 ### Technology